MicrosoftDocs/win32/desktop-src/NativeWiFi/wireless-user-interface-apis.md

 ---
-Description: 'Windows 8, Windows Server 2012, and later include a new Connection Manager feature that allows users to easily connect to the Internet and to other networks (work and home networks, for example).' ms.assetid: '6b2f5a50-fabd-4c80-acc8-a0883c939632'
+Description: Windows 8, Windows Server 2012, and later include a new Connection Manager feature that allows users to easily connect to the Internet and to other networks (work and home networks, for example). ms.assetid: 6b2f5a50-fabd-4c80-acc8-a0883c939632
-title: Wireless User Interface APIs
+title: Wireless User Interface APIs ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Wireless User Interface APIs